Getting StartedTutorialsResponsive DesignResponsive Images with srcset

 ?dpr=3&q=20 - 42.1kB

-This common practice is made easier with the Rendering API.
+This common practice is made easier with the rendering api.
 Adjusting the quality works especially well with lossy formats such as WebP and JPEG.

 Using srcset and sizes with Media Queries